franzmondlichtmann/nixpkgs/doc/languages-frameworks/haskell.section.md

 Thus, to get the best experience, make sure that your project can be compiled using the default compiler of nixpkgs and recent versions of its dependencies.
-“Recent” can either mean the version contained in a certain Stackage snapshot (the latest lts or nightly one) <!-- TODO(@sternenseemann): document our use of solvers -->
+“Recent” can either mean the version contained in a certain [Stackage] snapshot (usually the latest LTS or nightly one) <!-- TODO(@sternenseemann): document our use of solvers -->
 or the latest version from Hackage.
 Similarly to Stackage, we sometimes intervene and downgrade packages to ensure as many packages as possible can be compiled together.